E.V.E

 The concept value<T> is satisfied if and only if T satisfies either eve::scalar_value or eve::simd_va...

-constexpr callable_any_ any
+constexpr auto any

 constexpr auto horner